LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 How to use DRD
 --------------

-To use this tool, specify --tool=drd on the Valgrind command line.
+To use this tool, specify --tool=exp-drd on the Valgrind command line.

 Interpreting DRD's data race reports